 Amesbury School has a 5 Green Star Rating.

 The Green Star rating system was developed by the NZ Green Building Council in partnership with the building industry.
 Green Star is a comprehensive, national, voluntary environmental rating scheme that evaluates a building's environmental impact based on site selection, design, construction and maintenance.
 The categories that buildings are evaluated against are:

 • Indoor Environment Quality

 Credits are awarded within each category based on the building's environmental merits.
 Points are then weighted and an overall score is calculated, determining the project's Green Star NZ rating.

 4 Star Green Star NZ Certified Rating - signifying 'Best Practice'

 5 Star Green Star NZ Certified Rating - signifying 'New Zealand Excellence'

 6 Star Green Star NZ Certified Rating - signifying 'World Leadership'

 Refer to www.nzgbc.org.nz for more information.

-The Amesbury School design team have incorporated a variety of environmental attributes and principles that will contribute to a 5 Green Star NZ Certified Rating.
-These environmental attributes will reduce the impact of the buildings' construction and ongoing resource requirements, and will also provide an important learning resource for all those that pass through its gates.
+The Amesbury School design team incorporated a variety of environmental attributes and principles that contributed to a 5 Green Star NZ Certified Rating.
+These environmental attributes reduced the impact of the buildings' construction and ongoing resource requirements, and also provide an important learning resource for all those that pass through its gates.